fubicales2016/fogbowcloud.org/content/pages/install-configure-fogbow-cli.md

 Install and configure Fogbow CLI
 ==========

 The fogbow CLI is a command line interface for the fogbow manager.
-It makes it easier for fogbow users to create HTTP requests and invoke them through the manager's OCCI API.
-Through the fogbow CLI, users are able to get information about federation members, create instance requests and manage the lifecycle of those requests.
+It makes it easier for fogbow users to create HTTP requests.
+Through the fogbow CLI, users are able to get information about federation members, order resources and manage the lifecycle of those resources.

 ##Installation
 ###Install from source